Sabre: Police

-Contemporary dress uniform
+Dress uniform

 Swords with sabre blades remain a component of the dress uniforms worn by most national army, navy, air force, marine and coast guard officers.
 Some militaries also issue ceremonial swords to their highest-ranking non-commissioned officers; this is seen as an honour since, typically, non-commissioned, enlisted/other-rank military service members are instead issued a cutlass blade rather than a sabre.
 Swords in the modern military are no longer used as weapons, and serve only ornamental or ceremonial functions.
 One distinctive modern use of sabres is in the sabre arch, performed for servicemen or women getting married.

 Modern sport fencing

 The modern fencing sabre bears little resemblance to the cavalry sabre, having a thin, 88 cm long straight blade.
 Rather, it is based upon the Italian dueling saber of classical fencing.
 One of the three weapons used in the sport of fencing, it is a very fast-paced weapon with bouts characterized by quick footwork and cutting with the edge.
 The valid target area is from the waist up excluding the hands.

 The concept of attacking above the waist only is a 20th-century change to the sport; previously sabreurs used to pad their legs against cutting slashes from their opponents.
 The reason for the above waist rule is unknown, as the sport of sabre fencing is based on the use of infantry sabres, not cavalry sabres.

-In the last years, Saber fencing has been developing in Historical European Martial Arts, with blades that closely resemble the historical types, with techniques based on historical records.
+In recent years, Saber fencing has been developing in Historical European Martial Arts, with blades that closely resemble the historical types, with techniques based on historical records.